the-technat/dotfiles/README.md

 ## Devcontainers

 We skip SSH and Git configs when we can detect that dotfiles are installed in a devcontainer.
 Devcontainers usually bring their own integrated solution how to authenticate against Git that mostly also relies on the SSH config, so we'd have to either be very specific about which directives we manage or ensure they never conflict.

-We also skip homebrew and most of it's tooling as this is mostly preinstalled in a devcontainer.
+We also don't install code-server nor homebrew and tools on devcontainers since they mostly bring their own development tools with them.

+So theoretically only the shell configs are placed on a devcontainer.
+And even the shell configs contain some if-statements to ensure we don't setup things that homebrew would have installed.

 ## SSH